systemoverloadrobotics/RobotTemplate/readme.md

 as described by Atlassian.
 Potential changes should be made on branches specific to a given feature, and proposed by creating a pull request into `master`.

-SOR2022 targets Java 11, which is required to use and deploy the robot code.
+SOR's template targets Java 11, which is required to use and deploy the robot code.
 *Do not use features from standards above Java 11.*

 ### Branches